cirobr/TinyMachines.jl/README.md

 ### Credits
 Credits for the original architectures go to the papers' authors, as aforementioned.

-Credits for the implementations in Julia/Flux go to Ciro B Rosa (cirobr@github).
+Credits for this implementation in Julia/Flux go to Ciro B Rosa (cirobr@github).
 * LinkedIn: https://www.linkedin.com/in/cirobrosa/